gabantonelli/react_calc/README.md

-# react_calc
-Calculator made with react
+# Simple calculator built with React